-Superman nodded, satisfied with the explanation for the moment.
-“I hope old stone face is in a really good mood, because he hates unexpected visitors,” he said as an opening formed in front of the group.
+Superman nodded, satisfied with the explanation, at least for the moment.
+“I hope Old Stone Face is in a really good mood, because he hates unexpected visitors,” he said as an opening formed in front of the group.

 A moment later, Superman and the five members of the Justice Society of America flew out of the ankh-shaped portal into the throne room of Darkseid.
-The tyrant himself sat at the end of the room on his throne, flanked by Mantis the energy vampire and Lady Death.
-A horde of armed Parademons stood between the heroes and Darkseid.
+The tyrant himself sat at the end of the room on his throne, flanked by Mantis the energy vampire and Lady Death herself.
+A horde of armed Parademons stood between the heroes and the lord of Apokolips.

-“I take it we were expected?” the Star-Spangled Kid said.
+“I take it we were expected?” said the Star-Spangled Kid.

-“My future self was gracious enough to warn Lady Death of the arrival of the Justice Society,” said Darkseid, “although he is as baffled as I am now as to how you breached the barriers.”
+“My future self was gracious enough to warn Lady Death of the arrival of the Justice Society,” said Darkseid, “although he is as baffled as I am now as to how you breached the barriers between universes.”